GunnWATT/watt/scripts/README.md

 `npm run catalog:generate` generates the course catalog JSON by parsing `catalog.txt`, using the manually inserted `>>` anchors to find section headings and a multiline regex to parse courses.
 This script writes output directly to `catalog.json`.
+Before running, make sure that all section headings are prefixed with `>>` and that the **line endings for `catalog.txt` are set to LF (not CRLF)**; using CRLF line endings will break the course-matching regex used by the script and generate an empty object for `catalog.json`.
+Other oddities like newlines in the middle of course descriptions will need to either be manually corrected or accounted for in the script.

 <!-- image? -->